 There are a number of stages involved in the review, and these are explained below.

-During April and May 2021, we shall be looking once again at on-street parking issues across the borough.
-These will be concerns that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
-We shall visit, assess, and prioritise requests for new or amended parking controls in different locations across the borough.
-We shall then prepared a report of our findings and recommendations.
+During July and August 2022, we assessed on-street parking issues across the borough once again.
+These were issues of concern that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
+We visited, assessed, and have prioritised requests for new or amended parking controls in different locations across the borough.
+We then prepared a report of our findings and recommendations.

-We are scheduled to present this report of our findings and recommendations to the Runnymede Joint Committee at its meeting on 7 July 2021 (meeting to be confirmed).
-Councillors will read, comment and hopefully agree the recommendations in the report giving their approval for all the proposals to be formally advertised and consulted upon with the public.
+We are presenting this report of findings and recommendations to the Runnymede County Councillors.
+Councillors are reading, discussing, and asking questions of officers, and together we shall agree the recommendations in the report.
+Once approval for all the proposals has been agreed, we shall formally advertise and consult with the public.

 Advertisement and objections

-Please note that any Egham town centre proposals will be displayed in the Englefield Green division.
+Please note that any Egham town centre proposals are be displayed in the Englefield Green division.

-All the feedback that is received during the 28 day formal advertising period, is then collected together into a report.
-The report is presented to the Joint Committee Chairman, the County Councillors and Borough Councillors who sit on the Joint Committee to read.
-Taking the feedback submitted into account, together we decide on the best way forward and make final decisions on how to proceed at each location where changes are proposed.
+All the feedback that was receive during the 28 day formal advertising period, will then be collected together into a report.
+The report was then presented to the County Councillors to read.
+Taking the feedback submitted into account, together with the Parking Enforcement and Traffic Team Manager they have decided on the best way forward and make final decisions on how to proceed at each location where changes are proposed.

 A final Traffic Regulation Order (TRO), will be made and published, so the changes made in the review then become legally enforceable by Civil Enforcement Officers.